Munroe-Meyer Institute Providing Midland ABA Students with Real-life Experiences

 Garrett Regan, a senior ABA major, said experiencing multiple clinics has provided him with options as he moves toward a career.
 “Through this practicum, I have gained experience in two different clinics, both of which I have enjoyed,” he said.
 “This will help me as I begin my career in the field as I will not be restricted to looking for one form of ABA practices.”

-Taylor said the practicum could become even more accessible for students as a new ACT Clinic (Autism Care for Toddlers) is set to open in Fremont in 2024.
+Taylor said the practicum could become even more accessible for students as a new ACT Clinic (Autism Care for Toddlers) is set to open in Fremont in the fall of 2024.
 “We’re excited for the new clinic, which we believe will open up even more opportunities for our students,” she said.

 Staley has been able to translate what she has learned in the classroom into being an effective instructor at Munroe-Meyer.
 “This experience has expanded my knowledge because I have been able to connect what I have learned in the classroom to real life experiences,” she said.
 “I love being able to apply things I have read about and studied in my ABA courses into my practicum.
 I feel like everyday I learn something new from my supervisors, co-workers, or my clients.”